Yam (route)

-Relay stations provided food, shelter and spare horses for Mongol army messengers. Ögedei Khan gave special attention to Yam because Mongol armies travelled quickly; their messengers had to be even faster, and they covered 200-300 km per day.
+Relay stations provided food, shelter and spare horses for Mongol army messengers. Ögedei Khan gave special attention to the yam because Mongol armies travelled quickly; their messengers had to be even faster, and they covered 200-300 km per day.
 The system was used to speed up the process of information and intelligence.

-The system was preserved in Tsarist Russia after the disintegration of the Golden Horde.
+The system was preserved in Russia after the disintegration of the Golden Horde in the 15th century.

 Etymology

-The name Yam was adopted into most Western languages from Russian, in which it probably is from Mongolian yam ('ministry' or 'office').
-However, in the Mongolian Empire, both the postal system and the individual stations were named Örtöö (Örtege in Classical Mongolian).

-Description
+The name yam dates back to the Tuoba period; the word ghiamchin ("post station staff") in the Tuoba language is related to the Mongolian word jamuchin and they both have the same meaning.
+The postal system had already been used for a long time by nomadic and semi-nomadic peoples.
+In addition, the Song, Liao and Jin dynasties had already maintained a system of posts in northern China; therefore, it is believed that the Mongol yam originated from the systems found in the Eurasian Steppe and in northern China.

+Mongol yam

+According to The Secret History of the Mongols, the yam was founded by Ögedei Khan.
+Other sources show that a rudimentary postal system had already existed during the reign of Genghis Khan.
+The Secret History and some Persian sources credit Ögedei with installing post stations across the Mongol Empire.
+As the Mongols expanded into northern China, the existing Jin posts were incorporated into the yam system.

-The Yam operated with a chain of relay stations at certain distances to each other, usually around 20-40 mi apart.
+The yam operated with a chain of relay stations at certain distances to each other, usually around 20-40 mi apart.
 A messenger would arrive at a station and give his information to another messenger, and meanwhile rest and let the other messenger go on to the next station to hand the document to yet another messenger.
 This way information or documents were constantly on the move without each messenger getting tired.
 In each relay station, there would be spare horses, food, and shelter.

-As one of the most fundamental tools for managing the Mongol Empire, the operation of the Yam system was regulated by the written law Yassa.
-Both messengers and station operators enjoyed extended privileges.
-Even for everybody else, the requirements of the Yam took precedence before their other duties and interests, and they had to support it whenever it became necessary.
-This kind of support was made possible by the strict discipline within the empire, which also led to a high level of security, often described as Pax Mongolica.

-At first, the system was also available to merchants free of cost.
-The abuse of this possibility led Möngke Khan to require that commercial users pay for the services.

 The service has been described in great detail by European travellers including Giovanni da Pian del Carpine, William of Rubruck, Marco Polo, and Odoric of Pordenone.
 While it was not the first messenger system in history (earlier ones existed in the Persian and Roman Empires), it was unprecedented in size and efficiency.

-Each rider had a paiza, which was an engraved metal pendant, usually circular or rectangular.
-It symbolized that they were messengers of the Khan.
+As the yam was constantly expanding, the Mongol war routes were transformed into commercial routes.
+People and messages could be sent from Korea to Persia or Mongolia to Vietnam through the use of horses or camel caravans.